- Description

 About this Work

-Girtin’s imposing watercolour, now held at Blackburn Museum and Art Gallery, was the subject of two full-scale copies, one of which at least has a claim to be a replica by the artist himself, despite its long-standing attribution to Edward Dayes (1763–1804) (see figure 1).
-That watercolour copy, now in the collection of the Museum of Fine Arts in Boston, has exactly the same dimensions, repeats the same complex groups of figures and, as the process of overlaying images of the two works demonstrates, replicates the composition exactly.
-The congruence between the two images is such that were it not for the fact that the watercolour in Blackburn is signed and dated – suggesting that it is the work that was exhibited at the Royal Academy in 1797 – it would by no means be clear which is the ‘original’.
-Arguably, the drawing at Boston is less thickly worked, which at this early stage in the research on the watercolour seems to confirm that it is Girtin’s second version of the drawing, in which case he may have received a commission following the exhibition of the Blackburn work in 1797.
-A certain economy in its production is to my eye the only thing to distinguish the two watercolours, and I suspect that it should join the significant list of examples of Girtin producing close replicas of his own works, including Wetherby: Looking through the Bridge to the Mills (TG1643 and TG1644) and Paris: The Ruins of the Roman Baths, Hôtel de Cluny (TG1896 and TG1897).
-The second version of the watercolour in the Deanery, St Albans Abbey is not so clearly by Girtin; though it is also large in scale, my first impressions are that it is by a unknown copyist.
+A watercolour with the title ‘Interior of St. Albans’ was sold at the artist’s posthumous sale for £6 (Christie’s, 1 June 1803, lot 123).
+Although this seems to be too little for a substantial Academy exhibit, there is the possibility that it was this work and that it therefore had remained in the artist’s hands unsold.
+It would be very satisfying to discover that the idiosyncratic cast of figures noted above had caused problems between artist and patron, but the existence of two more full-scale versions of the composition suggest quite the opposite.
+The version that has wrongly been attributed to Edward Dayes (see figure 1) and which is now in the collection of the Museum of Fine Arts in Boston, has the same dimensions, repeats the same complex groups of figures and, as the process of overlaying images of the two works demonstrates, replicates the composition exactly.
+Indeed, the congruence between the two images down to the repetition of the same shadows and patterns in the masonry is such that were it not for the fact that the watercolour in Blackburn is signed and dated – suggesting strongly that it is the work that was exhibited at the Royal Academy in 1797 – it would by no means be clear which is the ‘original’.
+Moreover, in the first iteration of this catalogue, albeit when working from an image, I went a stage further and argued that there is a strong possibility that the watercolour rather than being a copy is Girtin’s second version of the drawing, produced following the exhibition of the Blackburn work in 1797.
+A certain economy in its production was to my eye the only thing to distinguish the two watercolours, and I thought that it should join the list of examples of Girtin producing close replicas of his own works, including Wetherby: Looking through the Bridge to the Mills (TG1643 and TG1644) and Paris: The Ruins of the Roman Baths, Hôtel de Cluny (TG1896 and TG1897).
+Could it therefore be that the ‘Interior of St. Albans’ sold posthumously in 1803 was a second version of the composition and that the artist had overestimated the demand for the subject by producing two replicas?

 An Interior View of St Albans Abbey, from the Crossing